-Issuers of tax-exempt bonds must file Form 8038-T to pay:
+Issuers of tax-exempt bonds and any other bonds subject to the provisions of section 148 must file Form 8038-T to pay:

 - 1. Arbitrage rebate.

-- Yield reduction payments.
+- 2. Yield reduction payments.

 - 3. The penalty:

-- In lieu of arbitrage rebate or
+- In lieu of arbitrage rebate; or

 - To terminate the election to pay a penalty in lieu of arbitrage rebate.

 - 4. Penalties and interest on the failure to pay on time any amounts in 1-3 above.